erobwen/liquefy/cascade.reactive/docs/plan-time-aware-timelines.md

 doc is now a record of the design (and the two real bugs it exposed) rather than a proposal.

+**Note:** the mechanism described below (`repeater.writings`/ `pendingWritings`, `retractWritingsIntoPending`/`finalizeWritings`, `repeaterDirty()`) has since been substantially extended and renamed - `repeater.staleWritings`, `finalizeStaleWritings`/ `finalizeTouchedStaleWritings`, `invalidateRepeater()` are the current names for these same ideas, plus a real mechanism for *when* it's actually safe to notify a reader across a broken reconciliation (this doc's own same-value dedup wasn't sufficient on its own - see `docs/plan-flagged-scheduling.md`).
+Left unedited below as a historical record of how retraction/detach-then-reconcile were first built; not accurate as a description of the current API surface.

 ## Motivating example

 `src/test/pipeline-observeable.js`'s "Main principle" test - a staged